Learn the easy, visual and code-free way to build a beautiful & effective landing page in WordPress using Elementor.

 With regards to the color picker, we set up our colors, so we can access them quickly while building the page.

-The Top Section
+Step 2: The Landing Page's Top Section

 Our top light blue section includes the heading, text-editor and button widgets.

 What’s special here: The background image blend mode and the overlapping headings.